lightbulb128/troy/readme.md

-# seal-cuda
+# troy := seal-cuda

 The homomorphic encryption library implemented on GPU.
-Seal-cuda includes BFV, BGV, and CKKS scheme.
-Its implementation referred to the Microsoft SEAL library.
+Troy includes BFV, BGV, and CKKS schemes.
+Its implementation referred to the [Microsoft SEAL library](https://github.com/Microsoft/SEAL).
+For reference, this library inherently includes a CPU version of the schemes, but you can just use the GPU part by using namespace `troyn`.

+## Brief usage
+The interfaces (classes, methods, etc.) are basicly the same as in SEAL, but you need to initialize the CUDA kernels (`troyn::KernelProvider::initialize()`) before using any of the GPU related classes.
+You can just call this at the beginning of your programs.

+See `test/timetest.cu` for example.

 ## Code structures
 * `src` includes the implementation of the library.
 Just include `troy_cuda.cuh` and you are ready to go.